TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 In Rust, the whole thing was a bit better.
 I was still regularly completely out of my depth, but the reason I could even progress was that I had a machine checking whether I was really passing a `Conjunction<Disjunction<Term<Disjunction<T>>>>` to that function.

-TODO ranty? not sure. muss editen
+TODO ranty? not sure. need to edit

 ## Clojure vs Rust?